An Update: Contemporary Views and Research About Sexual Orientation

 Since Kinsey's pioneering work during the 1950s, psychologists have continued to expand their study of sexual orientation.
-In fact, a number of interesting findings have surfaced in the scientific literature.
-Heterosexual, homosexual, bisexual, pansexual are all terms that one might use to refer to their sexual orientation.
+Interesting findings have surfaced in the scientific literature.
+Heterosexual, homosexual, bisexual, and pansexual are all terms that one might use to refer to their sexual orientation.
 Bailey (2009) defines sexual orientation as a compass that directs sexuality (i.e., sexual feelings, desire, arousal, fantasy and attraction).
-He is very careful to draw a line and distinguish between sexual behavior pattern (one's history of sexual and romantic relationships with men vs. women), private sexual identity (how you view yourself) and sexual preference (the choice you make regarding the sex of an erotic partner).
+He is very careful to draw a line and distinguish between:

-1) Sexual orientation and gender differences in arousal: Arousal arguably consists of many factors, although most sexuality researchers discuss arousal as consisting of two parts: physical arousal and subjective arousal.
+1) Sexual orientation and gender differences in arousal: Arousal consists of many factors, although most sexuality researchers discuss arousal as consisting of two parts: physical arousal and subjective arousal.
 Physical arousal typically involves an erection in a man and vaginal engorgement and lubrication in a woman.
 Subjective arousal has to do with how aroused one "feels."
-For men, there is generally concordance, or agreement between their reports of subjective arousal and measures of their physical arousal.
-But this is not true for women.
+For men, there is generally agreement between their reports of subjective arousal and measures of their physical arousal.
+This is not true for women.